wp-plugins/search-filter/readme.txt

 == Installation ==

-1. Upload the entire `search-filter` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `search-filter` folder to the `/wp-content/plugins/` directory..
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 You will find 'Search & Filter' menu in your WordPress admin panel.